dominic-salas/NutriLog/README.md

 # NutriLog

 NutriLog is a modern nutrition tracking web app.
-It allows users to snap a photo of their meals and instantly get calorie, macro, and nutritional data.
+It allows users to snap a photo of their meals and instantly get calories, macros, and nutritional data.

 ---